 Chick Magnet: Women flock to Shiki.
 The fandom jokes that this is because of some sort of mysterious "Tohno gland", in case you were wondering what all the talk about that was for.
 There are five Tsukihime heroines, Satsuki, Len, Sion, Akira, jokes about Aoko and possibly Miyako.
 He's also popular in general with the girls in his class, though they go unnamed.

-Expy: He's very similar in looks and personality to Mikiya Kokutou and is voiced by the same guy while his power and name is the same as Shiki Ryougi's.
+Expy: He's very similar in looks and personality to Mikiya Kokutou and is voiced by the same guy while his power, choice of weapon and name are the same as Shiki Ryougi's (plus he inherited a milder version of her murderous urges, as well some elements of her backstory).
 Both are characters from Kara no Kyoukai, an earlier Nasu work.

 Go Karting with Bowser: In Kohaku's route, he encounters SHIKI in the middle of the night and ends up having coffee with him while they chat for hours about things like their abilities, killing and its meaning, and so on.
 Both are oblivious as to who the other is.